Funding Periods: 12 months: January 1 to December 31 andJuly 1 to June 30

 Additional Application Guidelines:

-- Funding is restricted to support investigative activities.
+- Funding is restricted investigative activities.
 Awardees must spend at least 80% of their time in research.
 If effort is reduced to less than 80% research while receiving funding, an exception must be requested and approved in advance.